PrincetonUniversity/HPC_R_Workshop/02_running_a_basic_job/README.md

 ```

 However, if you do that on a scheduled cluster, you will be running
-on the head node and interfering with other people's work, compilations,
-and file transfers.
-So instead this job must be flagged to the scheduler's
+on the login node and interfering with the work of others (e.g., code building, file transfers).
+So instead all production jobs must be submitted to the Slurm job scheduler.
-attention.

 ## Anatomy of a SLURM Script